Tim Dwight

-Timothy John Dwight Jr. (born July 13, 1975) is a former professional American football player who was a wide receiver and return specialist in the National Football League (NFL) for ten seasons.
-He played college football for the University of Iowa, and was a two-time All-American.
-He was originally drafted by the Atlanta Falcons in the fourth round of the 1998 NFL Draft, and he played professionally for the Falcons, San Diego Chargers, New England Patriots, New York Jets and Oakland Raiders of the NFL.
+Timothy John Dwight Jr. (born July 13, 1975) is an American former professional football player who was a wide receiver and return specialist for 10 seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was a two-time All-American.
+He was selected by the Atlanta Falcons in the fourth round of the 1998 NFL draft, and he played professionally for the Falcons, San Diego Chargers, New England Patriots, New York Jets and Oakland Raiders of the NFL.

 Dwight is remembered for his 94-yard touchdown return on a kickoff in Super Bowl XXXIII against the Denver Broncos.

 College career

 Dwight attended the University of Iowa, where he played for the Iowa Hawkeyes football team.
 He finished his college career with Big Ten Conference records for punt return yardage (1,102) and punts returned for touchdowns (5); his yardage mark has since been eclipsed by three others and Ted Ginn Jr. surpassed his return touchdown mark.
 Dwight held the Hawkeyes team record for career receiving touchdowns (21) until 2011, when his mark was surpassed by Marvin McNutt.
 He held the team record for career receiving yards (2,271) until 2010 when Derrell Johnson-Koulianos became the all-time leader in receiving yards.
 In 1997, Dwight was a consensus first-team All-American and finished seventh in the balloting for the Heisman Trophy.

-On December 12, 2014 the Big Ten Network included Dwight on "The Mount Rushmore of Iowa Football", as chosen by online fan voting.
+On December 12, 2014, the Big Ten Network included Dwight on "The Mount Rushmore of Iowa Football", as chosen by online fan voting.
 Dwight was joined in the honor by Nile Kinnick, Chuck Long and Alex Karras.

 On November 24, 2015, an annual award from the Big Ten Conference was created in honor of Dwight and Johnny Rodgers called the Rodgers-Dwight Return Specialist of the Year.